It doesn’t matter what season it is, when it gets hot, it gets hot. And when the heat is out, you start to sweat.

 Let’s face it.
 Sweat is stinky and sometimes uncomfortable.
 Sweat is also a normal body function that serves to keep our body temperature normal.
 Patricia Farris, MD, a dermatologist at Tulane University in New Orleans says that when body temperatures rise for any reason, the sweat glands kick in to produce more sweat.
 In order to maintain normal body temperature, as well as a healthy body ,we need to be hydrated to account for the increased fluid loss during summer and fall.

-Are you drinking enough water before your morning workout, or during your afternoon walk?
+Are you drinking enough water before your morning workout, of your afternoon walk?
 What about enough water before you head off to work or school during the day’s activities?
 Forgetting to take your water bottle or forgetting to drink water throughout the day can affect your hydration and cause problems we can all do without.

 Here are some simple signs to look out for that you may not be getting enough water: